 As in battle the first casualty of a project is the plan.
 Very few, if any, projects complete on time.
 The original pattern of work is likely to vary..
 The use of baseline is a simple concept that is underutilised by many project managers.
 There is a surprising volume of projects that never set a baseline.
 If you are actively managing the plan and have spent time establishing as a reasonable model, using a baseline should be almost zero effort.
+Making more of your baseline can pay dividends for you project.

 It not just about the Schedule

 A baseline is a snapshot of your project at a point in time.
-Although the baseline is usually set against schedule it can be practically used for costs, resources, scope, and deliverables.
+Although this is usually set against schedule it can be practically used for costs, resources, scope, and deliverables.
 The most common comparison used is against timescale.
 But if you have recorded effort, costs, deliverables and other key project data with you plan then why not use that in your baselines.
 Microsoft Project allows cost, effort and duration to be easily recorded.
 But with the use of custom fields you can add deliverables to the mix.

 When to set a baseline